 - Be picky.
 When shopping for fresh herbs, choose those that are completely clean and free of soil, which may harbor pathogens that can lead to food poisoning.
 At home, cut off and discard any bruised stems or leaves.

 - Keep them cold.
-Fresh herbs should always be refrigerated, starting in the grocery story and again when you bring them home.
 Just like other perishable foods, refrigerate fresh herbs as soon as you get home from the store.

 - Store them right.
 Most herbs will keep unwashed in a plastic bag for up to five days in your refrigerator.
 However, those with leaves that brown or wilt easily such as basil or cilantro will fare better stored, stems down, in a glass of water with a plastic bag placed loosely over the leaves.

 - Don't forget dried herbs.
 These can be a tasty alternative to fresh, but they also require proper care.
-"Many people store their dried herbs and spices right above the oven or on shelves with direct access to sunlight," says Plotkin.
-"However, heat and light degrade their flavors very quickly."
 Moving herbs to the pantry or to a closed cabinet can protect them.
-Stored there in an airtight container, they'll stay fresh for at least one year.
+Stored there in an airtight container, they'll stay fresh for one to two years.